3 Questions for Better Decisions

 - The investment could take off, and I could earn 20-30% annual returns instead of 10%.

-- I could save $50/m and enjoy more entertainment.
+- Save $50/m and enjoy more entertainment.

 Question 2: What is the worst that could happen if I’m wrong?